 There should be multiple ways to figure out a clue and they should all link to each other just in case.

-For a murder mystery, you need to do more.
+For creating a murder mystery in D&D, you need to do more.

 Instead of just using the 3 clue rule for plot points, we need to adapt it for every NPC.
 The players should be able to find out why every NPC is involved at this dinner party, ball, family gathering, whatever the setting is.
 You will need to link the clues for the mystery with clues about each NPC.